pa11y/pa11y-dashboard/README.md

 Each of these files defines configurations for a different environment.
 If you're just running the application locally, then you should be OK with just development configurations.
 The [available configurations are documented here](#configurations).

-Now that you've got your application configured, make sure you have a server running with the `mongod` command in another terminal window.
+Now that you've got your application configured, make sure you have a MongoDB server running with the `mongod` command in another terminal window.
 You can then run in each mode with the following commands:

 ```sh
 NODE_ENV=production node index.js   # Run in production